curry-packages/icurry/README.md

        > icurry -v Prog

-   As a default, the ICurry compiler lifts all nested case/let expressions, i.e., it transforms them into auxiliary top-level operations.
-   This is also necessary for the simple interpreter contained in this package (see below).
-   If an implementation of ICurry can deal with nested case/let expressions, one can use the option `--nolifting` to supress this lifting.

 2. One can also use a simple (i.e., not efficient) interpreter to execute ICurry programs and visualize their behavior.
    In this case, one has to provide the name of a 0-ary function `mymain`